Mold growth needs be actively removed in a timely manner, and the moisture source needs to be properly addressed.

 - Warmth (similar to temperatures we find comfortable)

 Food and temperature are often out of the NJ homeowner’s control– most homes are constructed with a variety of cellulose-based building materials and temperatures low enough to discourage fungal activity are inhospitable for humans.
-Moisture is the key to controlling and preventing mold growth in your New Jersey home or business.
+Regardless of the building type — moisture is the key to controlling and preventing mold growth in South Jersey homes, businesses and public buildings.
 In the presence of an adequate moisture source, mold spores can germinate and spread in your home.
 Moisture from indoor humidity, condensation, poor ventilation, leaks, floods and various other water events can spark the start of a mold problem.

 Signs of a Possible Mold Problem in New Jersey Properties

-It can be difficult to identify a mold problem in your New Jersey property, especially if you do not know what to look for.
-A mold problem can go unnoticed for an extended period of time— i.e.: insufficient attic ventilation leading to mold growth due to elevated humidity.
+Because fugal spores are microscopic and can contaminate virtually any surface — it can be difficult to for property owners to identify a mold problem and the problem can persist for an extended period of time before discovery.
 Often times, it can be difficult to spot a mold problem right away, even if it is obvious, if the homeowner isn’t paying close enough attention or simply does not know what to look for.

 - Visual Signs: